klesteb/XAS-Csharp/Application/README.md

 This set defaults for the application.
 These can be overridden on the command line.
 This makes it very easy to modify the behavior of a service.
-Something that is not easy to do from the command line.

 The following takes a boolean value: